jamesmontemagno/Xamarin.Plugins/Media/readme.txt

 Media Plugin for Xamarin & Windows

 Changelog:
+[2.4.0-beta1]
+-All: Ensure you call await CrossMedia.Current.Initialize(); before accessing any APIs
+-Android: Fix images that get rotated in the wrong direction
+-iOS: Fix for rotating device.

+[2.3.0]
+-Add UWP support

 [2.2.0]
 -Android: No longer require camera permission
 -Android: Use latest permission plugin for External Storage Permissions